wbbeyourself/MAC-SQL/README.md

 In order to prepare the data more quickly, I have packaged the files including the databases of the BIRD dataset and the Spider dataset into `data.zip` and uploaded them.
 All files were downloaded on December 19, 2023, ensuring they are the latest version at that moment.
-The download links are available on [Baidu Disk](https://pan.baidu.com/s/1LkOtJEjNCG-N-ozq4mbuag?pwd=6ak5) and [Google Drive](https://drive.google.com/file/d/1dXHsYDziA8NwZuyjDaFV3j9CPjYdNuyP/view?usp=drive_link).
+The download links are available on [Baidu Disk](https://pan.baidu.com/s/1jU2li3d-enhzswx8VdNYdg?pwd=hfmk) and [Google Drive](https://drive.google.com/file/d/1kkkNJSmJkZKeZyDFUDG7c4mnkxsrr-om/view?usp=sharing)(update on 2024-04-22).

 After downloading the `data.zip` file, you should delete the existing data folder in the project directory and replace it with the unzipped data folder from `data.zip`.